cvazquezlos/TestLogAnalyzer/README.md

 [![Code Climate](https://codeclimate.com/github/cvazquezlos/LOGANALYZER.png)](https://codeclimate.com/github/cvazquezlos/LOGANALYZER)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# LOGANALYZER
+# LOGANALYZER - Product development

 ## Getting started
 You need ELK system to run this web application.
 [ELK](https://www.elastic.co/blog/getting-started-with-elk) is Elasticsearch + Logstash + Kibana (the last one is not necessary).
 Follow these steps to run ELK stack:
 1. Create a directory inside root directory (f.e. in Windows is C:) called "Elk".
-2. Download [Elasticsearch](https://www.elastic.co/downloads/elasticsearch), [Logstash](https://www.elastic.co/downloads/logstash) and [Kibana](https://www.elastic.co/downloads/kibana) and install it inside "Elk" directory (just unzip them inside of it). *You can skip these steps by downloading and installing the [Elk installer](https://github.com/gigi81/elk-windows-installer).*
+2. Download [Elasticsearch](https://www.elastic.co/downloads/elasticsearch), [Logstash](https://www.elastic.co/downloads/logstash) and [Kibana](https://www.elastic.co/downloads/kibana) and install it inside "Elk" directory (just unzip them inside of it). *You can skip these steps by downloading the [Elk installer](https://github.com/gigi81/elk-windows-installer).*
 3. Each component needs its own command prompt, so you have to open 3 (doesn't matter if you open it with normal priviledges).

 Once you have three cmd openned, follow these steps (it is important to follow the order):